ronin1/Geocoding.net/README.md

 You will need a [consumer secret and consumer key](http://developer.yahoo.com/boss/geo/BOSS_Signup.pdf) (PDF) for Yahoo.

-MapQuest OSM API requires a key.
+MapQuest API requires a key.
 Sign up here: (http://developer.mapquest.com/web/products/open)

 ##How to Build from Source